DDoS/Golite/README.md

 Use `build.sh` for the first build.
 Afterwards it's better to use `gradlew` for incremental builds.

+## Runtime

+The Golite built-ins are implemented as a few simple C functions, which are linked in during the last phase of compilation.
+The build system has a task to compile the runtime into an object, which can be found at `build/objs/golite_runtime.o`.
+It must be linked into the object file resulting from the code generation phase to create the final executable.

+We provide a script to do all of this automatically.
+It is detailed bellow.

+The runtime source can be found along side the Java code, under `src/main/c`.

 ## Running

 After building, a `run.sh` file will be created.
 It can be used to